People usually flock to Anaheim to visit the Disney Resort, with amusement parks, shopping, restaurants, and hotels.

 My favorite restaurants are El Mahroosa Cafe, Alwadee Bakery & Restaurant, Zait & Zaatar, Olive Tree restaurant, and Zankou Chicken.

 For ethnic groceries, visit Altayebat and Super King.
-Super King rivals major grocery stores with its large space and huge selection.
+Super King rivals major grocery stores with its large space and wide selection.

 Fire+Ice – Gardenwalk

-This Mongolian fusion style all-you-can-eat buffet lets you fill a bowl with your favorite ingredients then cocks the mix on a huge grill right in front of you.
+This Mongolian fusion-style all-you-can-eat buffet lets you fill a bowl with your favorite ingredients and then cocks the mix on a huge grill right before you.
 You pick the sauce and the spices to make it your own creation.

 Even though it is a Mongolian grill, you can still design dishes with a Mexican or Italian flare.

-They also offer a well-stocked salad bar, but my advice is to minimize your salad and go back for more grilled creations.
+They also offer a well-stocked salad bar, but I advise minimizing your salad and returning for more grilled creations.

 Some of the ingredients available are beef, shrimp, scallops, fish, cauliflower, and broccoli.

-The drinks were excellent too.
-We tried the Pinicolada and the Mai-Tei.
+The drinks were excellent, too.
+We tried the Pina Colada and the Mai-Tei.

 After your meal and drinks, you can spend time exploring the shops at the Gardenwalk.400 Disney Way, Anaheim, CA 92802

-If you like Asian food, you love the variety and quality of selection.
-During our last visit, we started with the Letus Wraps, Shrimp Dumplings, and the Kung Pao Dragon Roll.
+If you like Asian food, you love the variety and quality of the selection.
+During our last visit, we started with the Lettuce Wraps, Shrimp Dumplings, and the Kung Pao Dragon Roll.

-For the main course, we picked Mongolian Beef, Crispy Honey Shrimp, and Stir-Fried Eggplant.
+We picked Mongolian Beef, Crispy Honey Shrimp, and Stir-Fried Eggplant for the main course.
 Everything was delicious, and the portions were just right.

 For dessert, we had two helpings of the Banana Spring Rolls – because one is never enough.

 The drinks are also exceptional.
-Every cocktail on the menu tastes just right; we especially like the Coconut Mohito and the Mei Tei.
+Every cocktail on the menu tastes just right; we especially like the Coconut Mojito and the Mei Tei.

-My favorite location is at the Garden Walk in Anaheim.
-After our meals, we can browse through the stores or walk to Down Town Disney for more fun.321 W Katella Ave Suite 120, Anaheim, CA 92802
+My favorite location is the Garden Walk in Anaheim.
+After our meals, we can browse through the stores or walk to Downtown Disney for more fun.321 W Katella Ave Suite 120, Anaheim, CA 92802

 Roy's @ Garden Walk